syncfusion-content/maui-docs/MAUI/Scheduler/timeline-views.md

 ### Recurrence exception dates

-You can delete any of occurrence that is an exception from the recurrence pattern time region by using the `RecurrenceExceptionDates` property of `TimeRegion.` The deleted occurrence date will be considered as a recurrence exception date.
+Any occurrence that is an exception from the recurrence pattern time region can be deleted by using the `RecurrenceExceptionDates` property of `TimeRegion.` The deleted occurrence date will be considered as a recurrence exception date.

 {% tabs %}
 {% highlight c# %}